Safer Sex

 However, those with an undetectable viral load cannot spread HIV to sexual partners.
 This is called the “U=U” strategy – because Undetectable means Untransmittable!
 However, even if you or your partner are on antiretroviral therapy and have an undetectable viral load, it’s still important to use condoms to protect against other STIs.

-Lastly, it’s crucial that your partner gets tested if you’ve been diagnosed with (or even suspect) that you have an STI.
+Lastly, it’s crucial that your partner gets tested if you’ve been diagnosed or suspect that you have an STI.
 Their health and well-being matter too!
+Thankfully, it’s possible to receive expedited partner treatment (EPT) for certain bacterial STIs.
+For more information about EPT, visit here:

 When it comes to safer sex, there are plenty of options that don’t involve vaginal, anal, or oral sex.
 Get creative and explore activities like mutual masturbation, sexting, and virtual experiences through video calls (why not put Zoom to good use?).
 Remember, imagination can be sexy!